code-mattclaffey/performance-kit/09-youtube-player/readme.md

 - sddefault.jpg 36.8kb
 - player-cougar-2x-id.png 98.6kb

-That is pretty massive in filesize even though it is async it is adding around 635kb to our page weight.
+That is pretty massive in file size even though it is async it is adding around 635kb to our page weight.

 ## Lazy Loading Approach